mbornet-hl/hl/README.md

   -2  : color brightness (normal : default)
   -3  : color brightness (bright)
   -4  : color brightness (underscore)
+  -A  : alternate colors when string matched by selection regex changes -I  : alternate colors when string matched by selection regex does not change
+        Syntax for alternate options : -{A|I}[[s],c1c2...cn]
+         where s is a number from 0 to 9 indicating the selection regexp number, and c1, c2, ... cn are color specifiers to use Alternate colors implies extended regular expressions (-e) Environment variable HL_DEFAULT is undefined.
+Environment variable HL_A1      = "3Y"
+Environment variable HL_A2      = "3g"
   Configurations :
     --acl
     --apt